Choose the Best School

 There are a number of reasons that make Sheffield School of Aeronautics the most qualified Aircraft Dispatcher Training School in the World.

-We have been in the business of training aircraft dispatchers for over 65 years.
+We have been in the business of training aircraft dispatchers for nearly 70 years.
 That makes us the most experienced and highly reputed aircraft dispatcher school in the world.
 In fact, we’ve not only been training dispatchers longer than any other school in the world, we’ve been doing it longer than most other schools combined.
 We take our job seriously; there are no moonlighters, or absentee-owners at this school.
 Beware of ads claiming “Aviation experience for — years.”
 Schools should specify the actual number of years they’ve provided 198-hour (or more) Aircraft Dispatcher Training courses, not 2-day test prep courses, not correspondence courses, not flight training, and not 5-10 day accelerated courses.
 All of the aforementioned may have some merit, but not in the same context as full FAA-approved certification courses.
 Check a school’s history.
 Has there ever been a name change in the school’s “selective” history?
 Why?
 Any incidents?
 Any investigations?
 Any violations?

 Our school has only continued to expand and grow throughout the years.
 In recent years, we have added courses, increased our airline specific training, and plan to expand in the future.
 While others are still seeking FAA approval, or have closed down their schools, or are relegated to renting out conference rooms for class, Sheffield continues to grow, assist it’s graduates, and positively affect the careers of new students from around the world.